MideTechnology/endaq-docs/docs/index.rst

 ``endaq``
 ---------
-The :doc:`endaq:index` package is a comprehensive, user-centric Python API for working with and analyzing data recorded by `enDAQ™ devices <https://endaq.com/collections/endaq-shock-recorders-vibration-data-logger-sensors>`_.
+The :doc:`endaq <endaq:index>` package is a comprehensive, user-centric Python API for working with and analyzing data recorded by `enDAQ™ devices <https://endaq.com/collections/endaq-shock-recorders-vibration-data-logger-sensors>`_.

 ``endaq-device``